 Published: 15 December 2016

-Whilst social PPC didn’t particularly start on Facebook, it was one of the first social platforms to make it widely available with self-service functionality; who could have failed to notice the amount of ads now taking over our news feeds?
+Whilst Social PPC didn’t start on Facebook, it was one of the first social platforms to make it widely available with self-service functionality.

 Firstly, you may have noticed that “everyone is doing it”, but this isn’t exactly the strongest argument.